 Ai currently accepts intermediate and advanced level students.

 A few committed beginning flutists are accepted every year, based on availability in the schedule.

 As an Educator:

 Ai is committed to sharing the skills and passion for music and flute playing with budding musicians of all ages and levels.
 She provides private flute instruction in Cupertino, California.
 As a testament to Ai’s effectiveness as a teacher, her students earn recognition as competition winners, concerto competition soloists, awards and distinctions such as principal flutist of California State Honor Orchestra and Bands, principal flutists in youth orchestras, receive “Command Performance” ratings at CMEA festivals, etc. Ai’s intermediate and advanced students volunteer for the concert organization Encores On Wheels, through which they share their excitement and joy for music with the community throughout the San Francisco Bay Area.

-Ai is invited to adjudicate auditions and competitions, including the Kentucky Flute Festival Young Artist Competition, Santa Clara County Honor Band, and MTNA VOCE competition.
+Ai is invited to adjudicate auditions and competitions, including the National Flute Association, Kentucky Flute Festival Young Artist Competition, Santa Clara County Honor Band, and MTNA VOCE competition.
 She also gives clinics, presentations, sectionals, and masterclasses by invitation, such as by Middle Tennessee State University, Western Kentucky University, Canadian Flute Convention, the MTAC Santa Clara division, MidSouth Flute Society, etc.

 How long are lessons in your studio?: